nathanchere/nRage/README.md

 A .NET library for searching and retreiving metadata for TV shows and movies.
 The name comes from TVRage which was the first external API supported by nRage.

+*** This is a very low priority - do not be surprised if it's a year or more between major updates ***

 History
 -------